 |Work was done by||Usually, by Junior staff of the accounting department.||Usually, by senior staff of the accounting department.|

 The bookkeeping is the 1st stage of the accounting process and where bookkeeping ends an accounting is started.
-Bookkeeping is part of accounting and provides the foundation to the accounting.
+Bookkeeping is part of accounting and provides the foundation for accounting.
 Without bookkeeping we can’t perform accounting activities.